laura-pic/Piccirillo_ENV872_EDA_FinalProject/README_Piccirillo_finalproject.md

 Repository for ENV872 final project by Laura Piccirillo, focused on selenium concentrations in the Eastern Tropical Pacific Ocean.
 The seawater samples included in this analysis were collected with Go-FLO trace-metal clean bottles in 2013 on the U.S. GEOTRACES East Pacific Zonal Transect (GP16) cruise from Peru to Tahiti.

 Selenium (Se) is a trace element and exists in various oxidation states throughout the water column (selenate, selenite, elemental Se, selenide).
-The marine biogeochemical cycling of Se is not well constrained, and these concentration measurements of the various forms of Se are helpful in constraining its cycling.
-Here, concentrations of selenite, selenate, and organic selenide were compared to depth and dissolved oxygen concentrations using multiple regressions across this cruise transect.
+The marine biogeochemical cycling of Se is not well constrained, and these concentration measurements of the various forms of Se are helpful to better understand its cycling.
+Here, concentrations of selenite, selenate, and organic selenide were compared to depth and dissolved oxygen concentrations using multiple regression analyses across this cruise transect.

 This project was carried out in December 2025.